theofaucher/theofaucher/README.md

 <br/>

+- 🌱 I am currently learning Rust
+- 🔨 I am working on a noise detector in addition to my work
 - 👯 I am currently applying for an internship in the embedded systems sector from July to November

 ---